j0hax/j0hax.github.io/_posts/2021-04-03-hitcounter.md

 It's far from a perfect solution, but finds the proper balance between getting rough estimates and maintaining user privacy.
 By using JavaScript to inject the resulting count in the bottom corner of the page, it stays out of people's way and doesn't result in the eyesore of one of these things:

 <div style="text-align: center;"><span style="font-family: serif; font-size: 1.5em; color: red; background: black;">123,456</span></div>

+### Update

+It didn't take long to adapt the code to count per-page visits.
+All I had to do was query the page URL instead of the referrer.

+This post has been updated accordingly.